ohel/vvvlaskin/README.md

 ## Future feature ideas (jatkokehitysajatuksia)

-Implement the couple of features marked TODO.
+Implement the features marked TODO.
-(Toteuta pari TODO-merkittyä ominaisuutta.)
+(Toteuta TODO-merkityt ominaisuudet.)

 A browser user interface, where one could see all the details from all the transactions and how the gains are computed, and see some overall statistics about their investments.
 (Selainkäyttöliittymä, josta näkisi tiedot kaikista tapahtumista ja kuinka tuotot on laskettu, sekä jotain kokonaistilastoja sijoituksista.)